أمن الحاسوب –

 Basic Computer Security

 - Switch on Automatic Updates of the operating system.
 This will cause Windows or Mac OS to automatically download (at regular intervals) operating system bug fixes and other improvements.
-NB.
+N.B.
 Check every few months that Automatic Update is actually working.
 In Windows, you can see updates in the Control Panel under “Add or Remove Programs”.
-There is a chance that your ISP or government is blocking such updates.
+There is a chance that your ISP or government is blocking such updates, or that the update mechanism itself has got into a confused state.

 - Good non-free software Firewall programs are: Norton, McAfee, Symantec, etc.